 Available for work and school (.edu) Google Calendar accounts, appointment slots are a convenient way to schedule office hours using an online calendar app you’re likely already familiar with.

-Here’s how it works: In Google Calendar, create an appointment block.
+Here’s how to open office hours sessions: In Google Calendar, create an appointment block.
 This is the entire time range you’d like to make available for students (e.g. 2-4 pm every Wednesday).
 Within that time block are individual time slots, which your students can sign up for and reserve.

 For instance, you can set the duration of the time slots to be 30 minutes long, meaning a time block from 2-4 pm would create four available appointments.
 Once you’ve set up your time block, inviting your students to schedule meeting times with you is as simple as sending a link.